franciscolourenco/sublime-prevent-duplicate-windows/README.md

 1. When the package list appears, type `prevent duplicate`.
 Among the entries you should see `Prevent Duplicate Windows`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

+## Caveats

+This package also prevents multiple workspaces with the same folders from being open in different windows side by side.
+This limitation results from not being able to identify which workspace is open.
+You can still switch between workspaces in the same window using "Quick Switch Project...".